AzizKpln/GoogleMeetBot/README.md

 3-Right click on the speaker symbol(at the right bottom of windows OS), go to sound effects, in the second tab activate the stereo device and disable all the other devices.

-4-Right click on the stereo device and you'll see a checkbox in the second tab.
+4-Right click on the stereo device, click on properties button and you'll see a checkbox in the second tab.
 That checkbox has to be clicked.
 Apply the changes and exit.

 # Python Requirements: